-This is a workaround for OSes that does not support XHCI hand-off.
-The XHCI ownership change should be claimed by the XHCI driver.
+This is a workaround for OSes without XHCI hand-off support.
+The XHCI ownership change should be claimed by XHCI driver.

 EHCI Hand-off

 This is a workaround for OSes that does not support EHCI hand-off.
 The EHCI ownership change should be claimed by the EHCI driver.